rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

 Drop features table
 -------------------------

-Now we're going to go ahead and do something stupid because it's Katacoda and we're here to learn.
+Now we're going to go ahead and do something stupid because we're here to learn.

 .. code-block:: shell